pexels denys gromov 4612433

 Galleries, theaters, designers & Co.: modern art and more

 There is an incredible amount to see on a tour of the “Avenue”.
 Modern installations in Carbon12, bizarre sculptures in the Custot Gallery Dubai, design and lighting objects in Svenm or the performance and dance theater The Junction are just a few examples of how diverse and creative life in the art district is.
-A number of culinary concepts can also be found in the “art block”, such as the chocolate manufacturer Mirzam Chocolate Makers, the organic restaurant Appetite or Project Chaiwala, which is dedicated to the art of Indian tea and offers delicious street food.
+Some culinary concepts can also be found in the “art block”, such as the chocolate manufacturer Mirzam Chocolate Makers, the organic restaurant Appetite, or Project Chaiwala, which is dedicated to the art of Indian tea and offers delicious street food.

 2. Cinema Akil: The first arthouse cinema in Dubai

 The cinema landscape in Dubai is large.
-From huge multiplex halls to luxury variants with business class leather seats to dine-in concepts, film fans will get their money’s worth.
-However, there is no cinema that is as romantic, likeable and unique as Cinema Akil.
+From huge multiplex halls to luxury variants with business-class leather seats to dine-in concepts, film fans will get their money’s worth.
+However, no cinema is as romantic, likable, and unique as Cinema Akil.
 As part of Alserkal Avenue, it is the first art house cinema in Dubai to show international art house films.
 The cinema consists of only one hall with around 130 seats, but this offers a somewhat different film experience.

 3. Dubai Opera: The slightly different opera house

-Concerts, theatre, dance, comedy and much more: The Dubai Opera is not an opera house in the traditional sense, but rather a venue for cultural events of all kinds.
-Built in a prominent location in close proximity to the Burj Khalifa in downtown Dubai, the ultra-modern culture house presents itself with Space for 2,000 guests as a versatile all-rounder.
-Because: The design of the house is constructed so flexibly that it offers the right ambience for three different types of events.
-It can be transformed from a concert hall into a theater hall and into a banquet hall for meetings or conferences.
+Concerts, theatre, dance, comedy, and much more: The Dubai Opera is not an opera house in the traditional sense, but rather a venue for cultural events of all kinds.
+Built in a prominent location close to the Burj Khalifa in downtown Dubai, the ultra-modern culture house presents itself with Space for 2,000 guests as a versatile all-rounder.
+Because: The design of the house is constructed so flexibly that it offers the right ambiance for three different types of events.
+It can be transformed from a concert hall into a theater hall and a banquet hall for meetings or conferences.
 Architecturally, the building is based on an Arabian dhow.

-Not only the interior, but also the foyer impress with its optics and acoustics.
+Not only the interior but also the foyer impresses with its optics and acoustics.
 Even if no events are taking place, those interested can look around the opera during the day or book a guided tour through the backstage area.
-Taking the escalator all the way to the top offers a great view of the Burj Khalifa and the Dubai Fountains, and guests can also look directly at the five-meter-long chandelier called “Symphony” with its 30,000 glass beads.
+Taking the escalator to the top offers a great view of the Burj Khalifa and the Dubai Fountains, and guests can also look directly at the five-meter-long chandelier called “Symphony” with its 30,000 glass beads.

 4. Art at Dubai Creek: The Jameel Arts Centre

-As an independent institution, it particularly supports artists from the Arab world and gives them enough space for installations, collages, video art, events and a library for research.
+As an independent institution, it particularly supports artists from the Arab world and gives them enough space for installations, collages, video art, events, and a library for research.
 The site is extensive, with garden courtyards between colonnades and space for a sculpture park on the banks of the creek.
 Perfect for getting new inspiration.
-And best of all: Admission is free.
+Best of all: Admission is free.

 5. A designer district of its own: The Dubai Design District (d3)

-Do you like fashion, extravagant interiors and creative food concepts?
-Then you should definitely check out the Dubai Design District (d3).
+Do you like fashion, extravagant interiors, and creative food concepts?
+Then you should check out the Dubai Design District (d3).
 A lively place full of creativity and ideas has emerged between Dubai Creek and downtown.
 The quarter is a hotspot for (furniture) designers, fashion labels, artists, architects, beauticians as well as IT and marketing specialists.
-The range of galleries, showrooms for fashion and furniture, co-working spaces and gastronomic facilities is correspondingly high and varied.
+The range of galleries, showrooms for fashion and furniture, co-working spaces, and gastronomic facilities is correspondingly high and varied.

 6. Modern art in public space

-Not only museums, opera houses or galleries show art.
-Visitors to Dubai can also find diverse and worth seeing works of art in public space.
+Not only museums, opera houses, or galleries show art.
+Visitors to Dubai can also find diverse and worthwhile works of art in public spaces.
 From sculptures on sidewalks to street art on house facades to artistically designed metro stations or idiosyncratic architecture, the city’s public spaces are increasingly being targeted by modern and creative artists.

 Street art is very trendy in Dubai.
-They look trendy, colourful, animalistic and a bit crazy.
+It can look trendy, colorful, animalistic, and a bit crazy.
 They can now be found in many places in the metropolis.
 Next to the La Mer and City Walk districts 18b Street in Karama is decorated on both sides with a total of 24 murals.
 Modern graffiti has also been painted on the walls of houses on 2nd December Street, where motifs that charmingly depict Arabic tradition are more in the foreground.

 In addition to the gigantic construction projects in Dubai, there are also smaller architectural highlights that make a positive impression when walking through the city.
-For example, the Twisted Bridge, which stretches across the Dubai Canal and inspires with its futuristic design.
-The 170 meter long pedestrian bridge with its aluminum frame winds around the bridge frame like a kaleidoscope and thus resembles a helix screwed twice: the perfect illusion!
+For example, the Twisted Bridge stretches across the Dubai Canal and inspires with its futuristic design.
+The 170-meter-long pedestrian bridge with its aluminum frame winds around the bridge frame like a kaleidoscope and thus resembles a helix screwed twice: the perfect illusion!

-Just as popular – as in many other large cities – is the artistic design of the underground stations .
-The underground Bur Juman station, an important transport hub in the city, also scores with this.
+The artistic design of the underground stations is just as popular – as in many other large cities.
+The underground Bur Juman station, an important transport hub in the town, also scores with this.
 Passengers encounter an unusual construction when riding on the escalator.
 Across either side of the platform are four huge jellyfish-sized glass chandeliers.
-From the screen to the long, teardrop-shaped tentacles, LEDs not only illuminate the body of the jellyfish, even the colors change from soft and deep blue tones to rich violet.
-Really worth seeing!
+From the screen to the long, teardrop-shaped tentacles, LEDs not only illuminate the body of the jellyfish, but even the colors change from soft and deep blue tones to rich violet.
+Worth seeing!